apache/fineract/INSTALL.md

 ## 1. Launch script automatic out-of-the box setup

 Important : Automatic setup is currently broken due, please follow the instructions for **Manual Installation** instead.
-Fore details of the issue, refer comments at https://mifosforge.jira.com/browse/MIFOSX-1756
+For details of the issue, refer comments at https://mifosforge.jira.com/browse/MIFOSX-1756

 The Mifos release artifact contains two launch scripts with names starting with "**runmifosx**".
 One of them (the one with the *.bat* file extension) is used to launch the platform on a Windows machine while the other (which has the *.sh* file extension) is used to launch the platform on Mac OS X and Linux.
 Just double-click on the respective script (depending on your OS) and voila! you have your own Mifos X platform running locally on your computer.